AMDComputeLibraries/morton_filter/README.md

 A Morton filter is a modified
 cuckoo filter (see Fan et al. https://dl.acm.org/citation.cfm?id=2674005.2674994) that is optimized for bandwidth-constrained systems.
+Morton filters use additional computation in order to reduce their off-chip memory traffic.
+Thus, they particularly excel when the latency of this additional computation can be hidden behind long-latency loads from DRAM (e.g., 100 ns).

 Like a cuckoo filter, a Morton filter supports insertions, deletions, and lookup operations.
 It additionally adds high-throughput self-resizing, a feature of quotient filters, which allows a